erikpersson0884/TEK830-Application/README.md

 <a style="text-decoration: none !important; display:inline;" href="https://github.com/erikpersson0884">![Github author](https://img.shields.io/badge/Author-erikpersson0884-darkred?style=flat-square)</a>

 ## To run locally
+* run `npm install` to install all packages, if you have not done so before
 * run `npm run dev` in the terminal
 * go to the provided link (defaults to http://localhost:3000/)